 Most images are owned by various space agencies or individuals, as noted in image credit citations, and therefore require their permission to use.

 To reference material on this website, the following citation may be used:

 M. J. Craig, Life on Mars Discovery Project (LMD)

 Specific discoveries by individuals should be credited by their name.

 Sign-up and receive my Monthly Newsletter.

-Support my work and become a Patron:
+Support my work and become an Official Patron $4.50 @ month

 "To become a patron of an artist, writer, inventor, or creator that you care about, is the most noble and effective step you can take to support their work and success."

 Potential Archaeological Artefacts and Structures on the Planet Mars